PayaamEmami/machine-learning-library/README.md

 # Machine Learning Library

 A C++ machine learning library focused on classical ML algorithms, neural networks, and ensemble methods.

-Designed for performance, scalability, and ease of use, with tools for training and evaluation.
+> **Note:** This project is created purely for learning purposes.
+It's an educational implementation of machine learning algorithms to better understand their inner workings and implementation details.

 ## Current Status
 🚧 In Progress – This project is actively being developed.
 Features and structure may change as work continues.